Cyboulette/MyGuestHouse/README.md

 - develop some otpions :)
 - Remake the form for view all chambres !
-- Ask to validate when a user add a reservation and add a prestations on reservation and cancel a reservation
+- Ask to validate when a user add a reservation and add a prestations on reservation
 - Display good prestations for chambre whe user want to add some in the reservation
-- Provide to cancel a reservation for user
+- Faire les vérifations nécessaires aux modifications de reservations

 # Commits

 - 14/01
     *       Resume of reservation
     *       New form on chambre's page and viewAllChambre, how can we get better form ?
+    *       Provide to cancel a reservation for user

 <br>
 - 13/01